Last updated on July 24th, 2022 at 12:22 pm

 2. Enjoy The View From Terrazza Santo Stefano

-Polignano a Mare is built atop cliffs that drop into the emerald waters below.
+Polignano a Mare is built atop rocky cliffs that drop into the emerald waters below.
 This means that there is no shortage of jaw-dropping viewpoints across the town.
 Yet the most popular of all is Terrazza Santo Stefano.
 For good reason.
-This balcony to the Adriatic Sea offers the most breathtaking view to Polignano a Mare with its gorgeous beach and imposing cliffs.
+This balcony to the Adriatic Sea offers the most breathtaking view of Polignano a Mare with its gorgeous beach and imposing dramatic cliffs.

-Walking around a charming town which features poetry on its walls and doors sounds like a dream.
-Yet in Polignano a Mare this is 100% real.
-As you wander around the Old Town, you will stumble upon poetic words (always in Italian) written on walls, doors, stairs and pretty much everywhere else.
+Walking around a beautiful town which features poetry on its walls and doors sounds like a dream.
+Yet in Polignano a Mare, this is 100% real.
+As you wander around the Old Town’s narrow streets, you will stumble upon poetic words (always in Italian) written on walls, doors, stairs and pretty much everywhere else.

 You may think that this is one of Polignano a Mare’s initiatives to attract tourists or something but it’s not.
 The true story behind the town’s poetic touch is far more fascinating.